Pillai (Kerala title)

 Pillai, (/ml/) meaning "Prince", is a title of nobility which can either refer to a ruling chief, members of the nobility, or junior princes of the royal family, and was mostly used by Nairs who were the Jenmimar (feudal chieftains).
 They were historically ranked as or immediately below the king.
+The title was also sometimes used by Nambudiris.
 The oldest lineages of Pillais include not only Kshatriyas but also Brahmins who took up the sword.
 From the early modern period, the title also came to be bestowed upon Savarna subjects by the kings of Kerala for military services and politics, and most of them were of Nair origin.

 Etymology and Origin

 According to epigraphic records, it is an ancient title, given to junior members of the royal family.
 Originally a title meaning "royal child", it came to be given to administrators of temples; often holding large estates on behalf of the latter.

 Early English records also address these hereditary ruling chiefs as the princes of Kerala ranking below the monarch.
 The most well known are the Pillais of the Eight Nair Noble Houses, the Ettuveettil Pillamar of Travancore, were extremely influential in the past, often had greater power and influence than the Raja.